Approximability Landscape of Welfare Maximization within Fair Allocations: Omitted Proofs in Section

-In this section, we will see that \msw becomes largely inapproximable for general number of agents (that is not a constant), and the inapproximability still holds even if we relax EF1 to $\varepsilon$-approximate EF1 for any positive $\varepsilon\in(0,1)$.

-The following theorem shows that \msw is NP-hard to approximate within a factor polynomial in $n$ or $m$, when the number of agents $n$ is given as an input.

-\begin{theorem} For any $\varepsilon>0$, \msw is NP-hard to approximate $\SW(\A)$ to within a factor of $1/n^{\frac13-\varepsilon}$, or within a factor of $1/m^{\frac12-\varepsilon}$, even with normalized valuations. \end{theorem} \begin{proof} We will present a reduction from the maximum independent set problem.
-We begin by describing the construction, which will be used for proving \emph{both} theorems.
+\begin{restatable}{lemma}{NPHardN} For any $\epsilon>0$, \msw is $\classNP$-hard to approximate to within a factor of $n^{\frac13-\epsilon}$, or within a factor of $m^{\frac12-\epsilon}$, even with normalized valuations. \end{restatable} We will present a reduction from the maximum independent set problem.
+We begin by describing the construction, which will be used for proving the lemma.

 \paragraph{The construction.} Fix a maximum independent set instance $G=(V,E)$, and let $k=|V|$ and $\ell=|E|$.
 We will construct a fair division instance with $n=k\ell+k$ agents and $m=2k^2$ items.
 We will assume $\ell>2k$ (notice that we can add multi-edges without changing the nature of the independent set problem).